Haplogroup J-M172: Europe

 In Europe, the frequency of Haplogroup J-M172 drops as one moves northward away from the Mediterranean.
 In Italy, J-M172 is found with regional frequencies ranging between 9% and 36%.
 In Greece, it is found with regional frequencies ranging between 10% and 48%.
-Approximately 24% of Turkish men are J-M172, with regional frequencies ranging between 13% and 40%.
-Combined with J-M267, up to half of the Turkish population belongs to Haplogroup J-P209.
+Detailed and modern phylogenetic analysis strongly suggests the Caucasus and regions North of it as likely to be the origin of the Greek and Italian J-M172 haplogroup.

 It has been proposed that haplogroup subclade J-M410 was linked to populations on ancient Crete by examining the relationship between Anatolian, Cretan, and Greek populations from around early Neolithic sites in Crete.
 Haplogroup J-M172 was associated with Neolithic Greece (ca. 8500 - 4300 BCE) and was reported to be found in modern Crete (3.1%) and mainland Greece (Macedonia 7.0%, Thessaly 8.8%, Argolis 1.8%).